Oxycodone sustained-release tabletsPronunciation

 Brand Name: OxyContin

 Oxycodone sustained-release tablets is a narcotic pain medicine that may become habit-forming.
+Misuse or abuse can lead to overdose and death.
 Do NOT take more than the recommended dose, take for longer than prescribed, or take more often than prescribed without checking with your doctor.

 Oxycodone sustained-release tablets may cause severe and sometimes fatal breathing problems.
+The risk may be greater when you first start this drug or with any increase in dose.
 Contact your doctor right away if you experience slow, shallow, or difficult breathing.

 Be sure to swallow oxycodone sustained-release tablets whole.
 Do NOT break, crush, cut, dissolve, or chew oxycodone sustained-release tablets before swallowing it.
 Do NOT inject oxycodone sustained-release tablets.
 Doing any of these things could result in very serious side effects, including severe trouble breathing and death from overdose.